kaspanet/rusty-kaspa/bridge/docs/README.md

 - **External** node (you run `kaspad` yourself)
 - **In-process** node (the bridge starts `kaspad` in the same process)

-The bridge no longer supports spawning `kaspad` as a subprocess.

 ### Default config / ports